blaenk/blaenk.github.io/provider/notes/algorithms.markdown

       delete(c, c->key);
 ~~~

-**Second**, if the node to be deleted has a child, simply replace the successor with its child.
+**Second**, if the node to be deleted has one child, simply replace the successor with its child.

 ~~~ {lang="c"}
     } else if (m->left != NULL || m->right != NULL) {